About IJ4EU

 To be eligible for the Freelancer Support Scheme, applications must be submitted by teams composed predominantly of freelance journalists that meet the following criteria:

-- Third-country team members from further afield are welcome to take part, but they must be part of teams that fulfil the core geographical criteria described above.
-In other words, they must be part of teams with members based in at least two EU member states or at least one EU member state and one EU candidate country.
+Team members based in countries anywhere else in the world are welcome to take part, but they must be part of teams that fulfil the core geographical criteria described above.
+In other words, they must be part of teams with members based in at least two participating Creative Europe countries in Europe.

 In addition: